dnSpy/dnSpy/README.md

 - Debug .NET Framework, .NET Core and Unity game assemblies, no source code required
 - Edit assemblies in C# or Visual Basic or IL, and edit all metadata
 - Light and dark themes
-- Extensible, write your own extension
+- Extensible, write your own extensions
-- High DPI support (per-monitor DPI aware)
+- High DPI support (per-monitor DPI-aware)
 - And much more, see below

 dnSpy uses the ILSpy decompiler engine and the Roslyn (C# / Visual Basic) compiler and many other open source libraries, see below for more info.